-Joel Schumacher, Director of 'St. Elmo's Fire' and 'Batman Forever,' Dead at 80
+Joel Schumacher, Director Of 'St. Elmo's Fire' And 'Batman Forever,' Dead At 80

 Director Joel Schumacher died Monday morning in New York City from cancer.
 Schumacher directed the 80s hit movies St. Elmo's Fire and The Lost Boys, as well as two movies in the Batman movie franchise — Batman Forever and Batman & Robin.
 He was 80 years old.